Have your say: Human Rights in Northern Ireland

 These extra rights should reflect the ‘particular circumstances’ of Northern Ireland, and the ‘principles of mutual respect for the identity and ethos of both communities and parity of esteem’ - valuing both main communities in Northern Ireland equally.

-The deadline to complete the survey has been extended until Friday, 29th January 2021.
+The deadline to complete the survey has been extended until 5:00PM on Friday, 5th February 2021.

 Why was the Ad Hoc Committee on a Bill of Rights set up?